MycoMatics/eNano/README.md

   --skip-concat        Skip the concatenation step if set to 1 (default: 0)
   --skip-process       Skip the processing step if set to 1 (default: 0)
   --skip-otu           Skip the OTU clustering and taxonomy assignment step if set to 1 (default: 0)
-  --skip-lulu          Performs the LULU otu curation step if set to 0 (default: 1) --skip-sp            Aggregates otus at the Species-level step if set to 0 (default: 1) --install-conda      Installs eNano and adds it to /envs/eNano_env/bin/
+  --skip-sp            Aggregates otus at the Species-level step if set to 0 (default: 1) --install-conda      Installs eNano and adds it to /envs/eNano_env/bin/
 ```